Inthegamesdk/deprecated-android_brightcove_sdk/README.md

         super.onCreate(savedInstanceState)
 ```

-There are two additional parameters for further configuration: `language` and `allowsFullScreen`:
+There are some additional parameters for further configuration: `language`, `allowsFullScreen` and `devMode`:

 ```
 playerView.load(